Monday, November 28, 2011

 This was a re-run of disappointing hype

-That is the reality of mid-w
+That is the reality of mid-western "snow storms."

 But this did not stop me from rumoring